Italian traditional food organic, rustic, home cooking recipes

 Colomba Pasquale

-Colomba di Pasqua or Easter cake
+Colomba Pasquale or Easter cake

 Colomba Pasquale (Easter dove) is a classic festive cake

 Colomba Pasquale is a full of flavour, rich, moist and soft cake.
-Easter dinner in Italy is concluded with a Colomba cake that takes on one of the most recognizable symbols of Easter, the dove.
+Easter dinner in Italy is concluded with a Colomba Pasquale cake that takes on one of the most recognizable symbols of Easter, the dove.
 Colomba translates as "dove", the universal symbol of peace and renewal, the Colomba is normally prepared for the Easter festivities.
 Thereby making it a fitting dessert as a symbol of peace to finish Easter dinner.
-I find it one of the best of the Italian risen cakes.
+I find the Colomba Pasquale one of the best of the Italian risen cakes.

 Serves: 6-8